niamhbelton/Unsupervised-Motion-Artefact-Detection/README.md

 Each model was run for five seeds, The folder metadata contains the train-test splits for both datasets for each train set size and each seed for sampling the train set, named as 'df_seed_<seed>_n_<train_set_size>'.
 The files in the 'MR-ART' dataset indicate the subject ID for the training set but it specifies the complete MRI name for the validation data.

 ### MR-ART
-Please download the data from the following link; https://openneuro.org/datasets/ds004173/versions/1.0.2
+Download the data from the following link; https://openneuro.org/datasets/ds004173/versions/1.0.2 Change the file paths in the notebook 'convert_mrart_to_png.ipynb' and run the notebook to convert each MR-ART MRI to individual slices of type png.
+The code also splits the data into folders 'ones', 'twos' and 'threes' depending on their quality assessment score as given in scores.tsv.

 ### IXI
 The data for the IXI dataset is provided in a zip file.